 So we said, "If somebody can do that, how hard would it be to convince the youth," and, as I started researching it, I said, "Well, here's my idea for the capstone research paper.
 Let's start out by looking at how radicalization of the youth is occurring online."

 As I started researching how online radicalization was affecting American youth, there was not a lot of information on it, not a lot at all.
 It was all on the adult side, and I said, "Well, it has to start somewhere."

 You have people pushing material, within our borders, saying, "Hey, fight the government.
 Wage war.
 Strap on IED vests.
 Go blow up military recruiting stations."

 That is actively starting a coup, a war, a militia, against the government of the United States, and that can potentially be classified as treason, as a U.S. citizen.
-So one recommendation would be to criminalize this jihadist rhetoric (videos, websites, etc.) and make it criminal for it to push past one person to anybody else.
-Second step is education.
+So, one recommendation would be to criminalize this jihadist rhetoric (videos, websites, etc.) and make it illegal for one person to pass it to somebody else.
+The second step is education.
 How do we keep it out of our youths' hands?